abdulsagheer/web3-tiktok/README.md

 ## Tiktok Web3

-Developed an mockup of tiktok web3 app.
+Developed a mockup of tiktok web3 app.